xesco/castools/docs/CASFILE.md

 Since `BINARY/BASIC` files always have exactly 2 blocks (file header + data block), and the address calculation tells you the program data length, after reading the data header and the calculated number of program data bytes, the file is complete.

-After the program data, there may be padding bytes to maintain 8-byte alignment.
-Since the next `CAS HEADER` must start at an 8-byte aligned offset, padding (typically zero bytes) is added if the program data doesn't end at an 8-byte boundary.
+After the program data, there may be padding bytes (`0x00`) to maintain 8-byte alignment.
+Since the next `CAS HEADER` must start at an 8-byte aligned offset, zero-byte padding is added if the program data doesn't end at an 8-byte boundary.
 To find the next file, scan forward to locate the next `CAS HEADER` at an aligned offset.

 **No EOF Marker:**